Warchant/reed-solomon_syndrome_gf256/README.md

 - highly portable, includes only `stdio.h` and `stdlib.h`
 - header-only
-- syndrom decoding
+- syndrome decoding
-- implemented for t=1 and t=2 (can locate and correct 1 or 2 errors), probably I'll implement it for more
+- implemented for t=1 and t=2 (can locate and correct 1 or 2 errors), probably I'll implement for more
 - tested on Ubuntu and Arduino Nano (for Arduino, change contents of `fatal` and `vector_print` methods from `util.h`, because it has no `printf` and `exit` methods)

-Probably this code will be updated once.

 # How to use